-135abL Physics for the Life Sciences (4-4, FaSpSm) Fundamental laws and principles of physics emphasizing areas related to life sciences; prerequisite for biological sciences, medicine, dentistry, and pharmacy.
+135abL Physics for the Life Sciences (4-4,

+FaSpSm) Fundamental laws and principles of physics emphasizing areas related to life sciences; prerequisite for biological sciences, medicine, dentistry, and pharmacy.
 Lecture, 4 hours; laboratory, 3 hours.
 (Duplicates credit in PHYS 125abL.)
-Prerequisite: MATH 108 or passing of Math Placement Exam.
+Prerequisite: Passing of Math Placement Exam or MATH 108 or MATH 125 or MATH 126 or MATH 226.

-151Lg Fundamentals of Physics I: Mechanics and Thermodynamics (4, FaSpSm) Gateway to the majors and minors in Physics and Astronomy.
+151Lg Fundamentals of Physics I: Mechanics and Thermodynamics (4, FaSpSm)

+Gateway to the majors and minors in Physics and Astronomy.
 Statics and dynamics of particles and rigid bodies, conservation principles, gravitation, simple harmonic oscillators, thermodynamics, heat engines, entropy.
 Lecture, 3 hours; laboratory, 3 hours.
-Prerequisite: MATH 125.
+Prerequisite: MATH 125 or MATH 126 or MATH 226.